-S = Bit can only be set x = Bit is unknown -n/n = Value at POR and BOR/Value at all other Resets bit 7-0 Flash Memory Unlock Pattern bits
+'1' = Bit is set '0' = Bit is cleared -n/n = Value at POR and BOR/Value at all other Resets bit 7-0 Program Memory Control 2: Flash Memory Unlock Pattern bits

-To unlock writes, a 55h must be written first, followed by an AAh, before setting the WR bit of the PMCON1 register.
+To unlock writes, 55h must be written first, followed by AAh, before setting the WR bit of the PMCON1 register.
 The value written to this register is used to unlock the writes.
 There are specific timing requirements on these writes.